 Applicants wishing to combine the PhD in health policy with either the MD program at Harvard Medical School or the JD program at Harvard Law School must apply separately to each program and indicate on the PhD application that they also are applying to the MD or JD program.

 Financial aid is available to admitted applicants.
-Minority students with demonstrated need are eligible for aid that includes tuition for five years and a stipend for three years.
+Underrepresented minority students with demonstrated need are eligible for aid that includes tuition for five years and a stipend for three years.
 Additionally, some traineeships are provided by funding sources such as the Agency for Healthcare Research and Quality and the National Institute of Mental Health.

 For more information about the PhD program: